rancher/docs/content/rancher/v2.x/en/backups/migrating-rancher/_index.md

 ### Prerequisites

 These instructions assume you have [created a backup](../back-up-rancher) and you have already installed a new Kubernetes cluster where Rancher will be deployed.

-It is necessary to use the same hostname that was set as the server URL in the first cluster.
+It is required to use the same hostname that was set as the server URL in the first cluster.

 Rancher version must be v2.5.0 and up

 Rancher can be installed on any Kubernetes cluster, including hosted Kubernetes clusters such as Amazon EKS clusters.
 For help installing Kubernetes, refer to the documentation of the Kubernetes distribution.
 One of Rancher's Kubernetes distributions may also be used: